 Their vegan and vegetarian options can be found alongside other options, like this hamburger served with a side of sweet potato fries and nachos.
 The food, while admittedly not haute cuisine, exceeded our expectations.

 The restaurant mainly services students, and the atmosphere is quite relaxed.
-In fact, the night we visited, we found a lively scene of mostly international students chatting while playing cards and drinking a beer.
+In fact, the night we visited, we found a lively scene of mostly international students chatting while playing cards and drinking beer.

 They also plan to introduce a new brunch menu soon.